• Skip to primary navigation

 • Chili powder: I use mild chili powder from Simply Organic brand.

-• Ground cumin: Sometimes I will also add about one-half to one teaspoon smoked paprika in addition to the cumin.
+• Ground cumin: Sometimes I also add about one-half teaspoon smoked paprika and dried oregano in addition to the cumin.
+You can also add salt and black pepper to taste.

 Chipotle Tips